Horse colic: Colitis

 Colitis is inflammation of the colon.
 Acute cases are medical emergencies as the horse rapidly loses fluid, protein, and electrolytes into the gut, leading to severe dehydration which can result in hypovolemic shock and death.
 Horses generally present with signs of colic before developing profuse, watery, fetid diarrhea.

 Both infectious and non-infectious causes for colitis exist.
-In the adult horse, Salmonella, Clostridium difficile, and Neorickettsia risticii (the causative agent of Potomac Horse Fever) are common causes of colitis.
+In the adult horse, Salmonella, Clostridioides difficile, and Neorickettsia risticii (the causative agent of Potomac Horse Fever) are common causes of colitis.
 Antibiotics, which may lead to an altered and unhealthy microbiota, sand, grain overload, and toxins such as arsenic and cantharidin can also lead to colitis.
 Unfortunately, only 20–30% of acute colitis cases are able to be definitively diagnosed.
 NSAIDs can cause slower-onset of colitis, usually in the right dorsal colon (see Right dorsal colitis).

 Treatment involves administration of large volumes of intravenous fluids, which can become very costly.
 Antibiotics are often given if deemed appropriate based on the presumed underlying cause and the horse's CBC results.
 Therapy to help prevent endotoxemia and improve blood protein levels (plasma or synthetic colloid administration) may also be used if budgetary constraints allow.
 Other therapies include probiotics and anti-inflammatory medication.
 Horses that are not eating well may also require parenteral nutrition.
 Horses usually require 3–6 days of treatment before clinical signs improve.

 Due to the risk of endotoxemia, laminitis is a potential complication for horses suffering from colitis, and may become the primary cause for euthanasia.
 Horses are also at increased risk of thrombophlebitis.